 Use

-as a log of your references, so you can search through all the changes locally in your repo.git reflog
+git reflogas a log of your references, so you can search through all the changes locally in your repo.git reflog -

 Using

-flag allows you to find differences in file changes based on words and not the whole line of code.
-This makes it way easier to read & understand the changes.git diff --word-diff
+git diffwith the--word-diffflag allows you to find differences in file changes based on words and not the whole line of code.
+This makes it way easier to read & understand the changes.git diff --word-diff -

 Probably one of the most useful unknown configs: reuse recorded resolution (